-22.3.5.2.
-Airport lighting
+22.3.5.2 Airport lighting

-Potential lighting impacts associated with the operation of the proposed airport were considered in a specialised assessment (refer to Appendix N in Volume 4).
+Potential lighting impacts associated with the operation of the proposed airport were considered in a specialised assessment (see Appendix N (Volume 4)).

-The draft Airport Plan provides an indicative concept design of how an airport may be developed at the airport site.
-A detailed approach to airport lighting would be developed as part of the detailed design of the proposed airport to comply with civil aviation regulatory requirements.
-In this context, this draft EIS has provided a preliminary assessment of lighting impacts has been based on information from the Civil Aviation and Safety Authority Manual of Standards and Australian Standard AS 4280: Control of the obtrusive effects from outdoor lighting.
+The revised draft Airport Plan provides an indicative concept design of how an airport may be developed at the airport site.
+A comprehensive approach to airport lighting would be developed as part of the detailed design of the proposed airport closer to the commencement of operations and will comply with civil aviation regulatory requirements.
+In this context, this EIS has provided a preliminary assessment of lighting impacts based on information from the Civil Aviation and Safety Authority Manual of Standards and Australian Standard AS 4280: Control of the obtrusive effects from outdoor lighting (AS 4280).
 Consideration has also been given to the previous operational lighting impact assessment, performed as part of the Supplement to Draft Environmental Impact Statement: Second Sydney Airport Proposal (PPK 1999).